Gregory Piper (actor)

-Gregory Piper (born 15 March 1998) is a British actor best known for playing Ryan Pilkington in Line of Duty.
+Gregory Tyler Piper (born 15 March 1998) is a British actor best known for playing Ryan Pilkington in Line of Duty.

 Line of Duty

 He was 13 years old when he first appeared in Line of Duty series 1 playing young criminal Ryan Pilkington.

 Following complaints from some viewers, Ofcom found that the BBC had made a "serious lapse" in its duty of care for Piper by "failing to ensure that a child welfare counsellor or psychologist had considered the appropriateness or potential emotional risk to the boy of his involvement", given the violent nature of some of his scenes.

-Piper reprised the role as a more prominent antagonist in series 5, in which he was shown as a Central Police cadet.
-In series 6, Pilkington appears more extensively as an officer in the murder investigation team secretly working as a mole for the organised crime syndicate.
+Piper reprised the role as a more prominent antagonist in series 5, initially as a member of the Organised Crime Group (OCG) and latterly as a Central Police cadet.
+In series 6, Pilkington appears more extensively as an officer in the murder investigation team secretly working as a mole for the organised crime syndicate before being killed off in the fifth episode.